 Cano’s Castle – One Man, Mary Jane and God

 Cano saw us walking around taking photos and came outside to greet us.
-He offered up a inkjet printed photograph of what the castle looks like when the flowers are blooming.
+He offered up an inkjet-printed photograph of what the castle looks like when the flowers are blooming.
 We offered up a small donation and he invited us into his home to share a few more photographs and religious relics.
 He tells us stories of how he began the temple, how he doesn’t drink or smoke tobacco, and then he says “I only smoke Mary Jane”.
 Ahhhh that explains a lot!
-Come to find out he built the entire temple while high; Cano says Mary Jane is his artistic inspiration and it brings him closer to God.
+“I built the temple while high, Mary Jane is my artistic inspiration and brings me closer to God.”

 On our way out things got a little weird: Cano started talking about marching on Washington, reclaiming the Espinoza’s wealth and land…then he told us he is living proof that “one can live on bread alone (as he’s holding up a piece of bubbly, rubbery, unleavened wheat bread), just like it says in the bible, I am Living Proof!”, he went on to talk about white leavened bread being the demise of our culture since the medieval times, how women today can’t cook because they are not properly taught how to shop, and most importantly how women should only birth children and be in the kitchen as that is their divine right…..this went on for about 20 minutes as we slowly, and uncomfortably, shuffled back towards the front door.

 “Thank you so much for visiting, have a blessed day”, and just like that he was gone.
-Nikki and I just stood there outside his front door in awe, did that really just happen?!?
+We just stood there outside his front door in awe, did that really just happen?!?

 We walked back to the RV in silence, put away the camera, started the engine, and continued on our route towards Taos.
-After all, it’s just another strangely wonderful day in this unsedentary life of ours.
+After all, it’s just another strangely wonderful day in this unsedentary way of life.